implse/Search_Algorithms/README.md

 `Binary search` works by comparing the `value` to search for with the `middle value` of the `sorted list`.

-- It begin with an `interval` covering the whole `list` of elements.
+- It begin with an `interval` covering the whole `list` of elements, getting the `middle value`. (it splits list by two halves).

+- Check if the `middle value` is equal to the `value` we’re searching for.

 - If the value is higher than the `middle value`, then the search proceeds in the `right half` of the `list`.